 We don't like: Struggles to climb high ledges

-Eufy specialises in home security systems and robot vacuum cleaners, with the X8 Pro one of its more affordable vacs.
+The X8 Pro is one of Eufy's more affordable robot vacs.
 In addition to the vacuum cleaning, it also has a mop function.

-It's able to dock into its self-empty station without the user having to intervene, and it cleans the roller brushes every time it does so.
+It docks into its self-empty station without you having to intervene, and it cleans the roller brushes every time it does so.
 You can adjust the frequency of emptying into the charging station via the app if you don't want this after every clean.

 To find out how it scores, and compare it with other models, discover the best robot vacuum cleaners according to our tests.